ParkOneCapital/nubly-research-who-are-we/_sources/4-nubly-from-fintech-to-modern-cdfi.md

 This isn’t about numbers alone; it's about the stories behind them.
 It’s about empowering individuals with the tools they need to achieve financial well-being, unlocking their potential, revitalizing and building lasting positive change in communities across the nation.

 Nubly is more than reimagining finance – we are rebuilding hope, one community at a time.
 We believe that equitable access to financial services isn't just good business; it’s fundamental to a stronger, more productive country for all Americans.

-Nubly will be guided by a multidisciplinary Strategic Advisory Board comprising experts in legal, policy, technology, portfolio management, compliance, and community development.
-A Corporate board of directors will oversee overall strategy and performance.

-We are committed to transparency and accountability.
-We will regularly publish impact reports detailing our progress towards achieving our mission, including metrics such as:

-*   Number of households served
-*   Total amount of capital deployed in underserved communities
-*   Increase in average credit scores among Nubly users
-*   Job creation and economic growth in target areas

-Nubly is more than just a fintech company or a future bank.
-It’s a movement – a commitment to building a more inclusive and prosperous America for all.
-We believe that by empowering individuals with the tools they need to achieve financial health, we can unlock their potential and create lasting positive change in communities across the nation.
-We are not just reimagining finance; we are rebuilding hope.